DigiBP/Team-24DIGIBP2/README.md

-Description: Invoices are periodically loaded and reviewed to ensure they meet all required standards and specifications.
+Description: Invoices are loaded and reviewed to ensure they meet all required standards and specifications.
 This regular audit and quality check help in maintaining compliance and accuracy in the financial documentation, safeguarding against potential financial discrepancies or errors.